symfony/symfony-docs/create_framework/10-http-kernel.rst

 .. note::

-    When deploying to your production environment, keep using the Symfony2 reverse proxy (great for shared hosting) or even better, switch to a more efficient reverse proxy like `Varnish`_.
+    When deploying to your production environment, keep using the Symfony reverse proxy (great for shared hosting) or even better, switch to a more efficient reverse proxy like `Varnish`_.